 “Unforgivable, Unputdownable.
 Great characters you will walk beside from page one.
 Great story you will not want to end.”
 Sheila Quigley author of The Seahills series and The Holy Island trilogy.

-This short charity publication is unedited transcript from a video interview I undertook with a woman working as a London call girl for my research on prostitution in the late 1990s.
+This short publication is the unedited transcript from a video interview I undertook with a woman working as a London call girl in the late 1990s.
 It is an enlightening and moving, firsthand account of a woman’s life affected by prostitution, exposing the emotional, psychological and social effects.
-I have made it available to download from Amazon worldwide with all royalties donated to Beyond the Streets, a charity working to end sexual exploitation.
+I have made it available to download from Amazon, and as the woman interviewed, referred to as Q, is no longer alive, all royalties are donated to Beyond the Streets, a charity working to end sexual exploitation.